Hösbach: Coat of arms

-The community's arms might be described thus: Party per pale gules a churchtower argent, argent a spur vert palewise above which an oak leaf of the third on whose stem bendwise an acorn Or.
+The municipality's arms might be described thus: Party per pale gules a churchtower argent, argent a spur vert palewise above which an oak leaf of the third on whose stem bendwise an acorn Or.

 Hösbach's landmark, with its characteristic tower, is Saint Michael's parish church.
-The tower was included as a charge in the arms on the community's wishes, although in heraldically simplified form.
-The tinctures argent and gules (silver and red) refer to the community's former allegiance to the Archbishopric of Mainz.
+The tower was included as a charge in the arms on the municipality's wishes, although in heraldically simplified form.
+The tinctures argent and gules (silver and red) refer to the municipality's former allegiance to the Archbishopric of Mainz.
 The Archiepiscopal forest officials, who oversaw things in the Spessart region on horseback, had their seat in Hösbach.
 The existence of this seat in Hösbach can be confirmed from the 14th century onwards.
 The charges on the escutcheon's sinister (armsbearer's left, viewer's right) side are attributes of this service, with the oak leaf and acorn representing the forest, and the spur the mounted officials themselves.

 The arms have been borne since 1970.